Spoon-billed sandpiper: Conservation

 This bird is critically endangered, with a current population of fewer than 2500 – probably fewer than 1000 – mature individuals.
 The main threats to its survival are habitat loss on its breeding grounds and loss of tidal flats through its migratory and wintering range.
 The important staging area at Saemangeum, South Korea, has already been partially reclaimed, and the remaining wetlands are under serious threat of reclamation in the near future.
 Long-term remote sensing studies have shown that up to 65% of key spoon-billed sandpiper habitat in China, South Korea and North Korea has been destroyed by reclamation.
 A 2010 study suggests that hunting in Burma by traditional bird trappers is a primary cause of the decline.

 Protected areas in its staging and wintering areas include Yancheng in China, Mai Po Marshes in Hong Kong and Point Calimere and Chilka lake in India.
 As of 2016, the global spoon-billed sandpiper population was estimated at 240–456 mature individuals or at maximum 228 pairs.

-Formerly classified as an Endangered species by the IUCN, recent research shows that its numbers are decreasing more and more rapidly and that it is on the verge of extinction.
-It is consequently reclassified to Critically Endangered status in 2008.
+Formerly classified as Endangered by the IUCN, recent research shows that its numbers are decreasing more and more rapidly and that it is on the verge of extinction.
+It was consequently reclassified to Critically Endangered status in 2008.
 The population was estimated at only 120–200 pairs in 2009–2010, perhaps indicating an 88% decline since 2002 equating to an annual rate of decline of 26%.
 Land reclamation of the Saemangeum estuary in South Korea removed an important migration staging point, and hunting on the important wintering grounds in Burma has emerged as a serious threat.
 This species may become extinct in 10–20 years.